Commissioners of the Hicksville Water District

 Karl and his wife Lynn have been married for 30 years and are the proud parents of their daughter Jennifer.

-Nicholas Brigandi, Treasurer
+Nicholas Brigandi, Secretary

 He is a Community Council Director as well as a member of the Hicksville Chamber of Commerce, Sons of Italy, Knights of Columbus and Kiwanis Club.
 In addition, Nick has been Sergeant of Arms of the Hicksville Fire Department where he has served as a volunteer firefighter with Engine Company #7 for more than 50 years.
 He has been on the department’s Finance Committee, Welfare Committee and Labor Day Parade and Drill Committee, where he served as chairman.
 Commissioner Brigandi is also past-president and a trustee of the Volunteer Exempt Benevolent Association for more than 25 years.
 Before retiring as highway maintenance supervisor, he worked for the Nassau County Department of Public Works for 37 years.